mcosovic/JuliaGrid.jl/docs/src/manual/dcOptimalPowerFlow.md

 ## [Power Analysis](@id DCOptimalPowerAnalysisManual)
 After obtaining the solution from the DC optimal power flow, we can calculate powers related to buses and branches using the [`power!`](@ref power!(::PowerSystem, ::DCPowerFlow)) function.
 For instance, let us consider the power system for which we obtained the DC optimal power flow solution:
 ```@example DCOptimalPowerFlowPower
-using JuliaGrid # hide
+using JuliaGrid, JuMP # hide
-using JuMP, HiGHS
+using HiGHS

 system = powerSystem()